Time Series Foundation Models as Strong Baselines in Transportation Forecasting: A Large-Scale Benchmark Analysis: Discussion

 \section{Discussion}

-\textbf{Evaluating a new paradigm.} The main goal of this study is not just to achieve the lowest error metrics, but to evaluate a potential paradigm shift in how the transportation community approaches forecasting.
-We set out to investigate whether a generalist, pre-trained TS-FM could handle a rich variety of transportation dynamics - from highway traffic speeds and volumes to bike-sharing demand and EV station data - without expensive and time-consuming task-specific architecture engineering.
-The results of our large-scale benchmark analysis make a strong case for a shift towards the use of TS-FMs in transportation, and for the potential in the development of further specialized FMs for transportation problems.
+\textbf{Evaluating a new paradigm.} This study evaluates whether a generalist, pre-trained TS-FM can serve as a competitive forecaster across diverse transportation tasks without task-specific architecture engineering, making a case for TS-FMs as a new benchmarking standard in the field.

 \textbf{Performance and simplicity of usage.} The empirical results confirm that using TS-FMs in the transportation domain is not only possible, but highly effective.
-Beyond raw performance, the Chronos-2 model introduces a remarkable simplicity of usage.
-Traditional deep learning architectures in the literature typically require explicit spatial adjacency matrices, exhaustive hyperparameter tuning, and significant computational resources for training on each new dataset/task.
-In contrast, Chronos-2 is an inference-only model that can run on CPU (or GPU if available), making local inference on standard hardware like a laptop feasible.
+Beyond raw performance, Chronos-2 is notably simple to use.
+Traditional DL architectures typically require explicit spatial adjacency matrices, exhaustive hyperparameter tuning, and significant computational resources for training on each new dataset/task.
+In contrast, Chronos-2 makes local inference on standard hardware like a laptop feasible.

-\textbf{Probabilistic forecasts ``for free''.} State-of-the-art TS-FMs such as Chronos-2 naturally provide probabilistic outputs without requiring any additional architecture changes or re-training/fine-tuning.
-This gives practitioners ``out-of-the-box'' access to probabilistic modeling, thus allowing urban planners and operators to quantify uncertainty and account for it when leveraging those forecasts to make decisions - for example, allowing the development of policies associated with a certain degree of confidence.
+\textbf{Probabilistic forecasts ``for free''.} Chronos-2 provides calibrated probabilistic outputs without retraining or architectural changes, giving urban planners and operators direct access to uncertainty quantification for decision-making (e.g. developing policies associated with a certain degree of confidence).
+The value of such prediction intervals in transportation has been demonstrated in \cite{Mallick2024-uncertainty, Qian2023-uncertainty}.

 \textbf{Potential for fine-tuning.} While zero-shot performance is competitive with or superior to other models across the transportation datasets studied, further gains are possible through fine-tuning on domain-specific data.
 However, such adaptation can be computationally demanding for large FMs, motivating the use of techniques such as Parameter-Efficient Fine-Tuning (PEFT) \cite{xu2023parameterefficientfinetuningmethodspretrained}.
-The growing availability of \href{https://huggingface.co/blog/peft}{tutorials, open-source codebases, and PEFT frameworks} lowers practical barriers and facilitates experimentation.
+The growing availability of tutorials, open-source codebases, and PEFT frameworks lowers practical barriers and facilitates experimentation.